Keep Going, Evergreen Is Nowhere

 I don’t know if I slipped on a patch of ice and hit my head or if my winded body had enough.
 All I can tell you is that now, my backpack has disappeared, the very wall that stood in my way just a few minutes ago was now around me and I couldn’t move at all.
 Most eerily, though, the evergreen was nowhere to be found.

-47 Replies to “Keep Going, Evergreen Is Nowhere”
+47 thoughts on “Keep Going, Evergreen Is Nowhere

 Comments are closed.